 The DSL provides automatic error handling by outputing descriptive information about the issue to the console.
 A program script can enhance and customize this error handling behavior by adding a script level error handler.
 The error handler needs to return a value which tells the program script how to proceed.
 To add an error handler to a program script create a function and return one of the predefined defined error constants.
 For example,

-fun OnError(code)
+OnError(code)

 {